OptimiliaStudios/AquileReader/README.md

-# AquileReader
+# Aquile Reader Feedback
-This repository is for tracking the feedbacks for Aquile Reader app
+This repository is for tracking the bugs/feedbacks for Aquile Reader app.